 This course is intended for students of BA China Studies, and no prior knowledge is required.

-IIn the second half of the course, we consider the role digital territory has on everyday life within the digital border, examining topics such as urbanism, censorship, activism, and internet celebrity.
-We finish the course by considering the relationship between the Chinese internet and the rest of the world.
+In the first half of the course the spatial landscape is examined focusing on the idea of digital territory, learning how borders, laws and the idea of sovereignty is related to territory.
+In the second half of the course we consider the role digital territory has on everyday life within the digital border, examining topics such as socialising, romance, censorship and activism.
+We finish the course by considering what the Chinese internet means for the rest of the world.

 Participants in the course will acquire the following: